Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 ## Selecting analogue input modes

 Consequencer can perform 3 different actions when a control voltage input is received at the analogue input.
-The current running mode is shown on the bottom right of the screen (e.g. M1, M2, M3) Cycle through the modes by long-pressing and releasing button 2.
+The current running mode is shown on the bottom right of the screen (e.g. Mr, Mp, Mc) Cycle through the modes by long-pressing and releasing button 2.
 The following modes are available:

-- Mode 1: Control voltage adjusts randomness of the gate patterns sent to outputs 1 - 3
+- Mode 1 (Mr) : Control voltage adjusts randomness of the gate patterns sent to outputs 1 - 3
-- Mode 2: Control voltage selects the gate pattern
+- Mode 2 (Mp) : Control voltage selects the gate pattern
-- Mode 3: Control voltage selects the stepped CV pattern
+- Mode 3 (Mc) : Control voltage selects the stepped CV pattern

 ## Controlling a pattern using CV

-1. Select analogue mode 2.
+1. Select analogInputMode 2 (Mr) using button 2.
 2. Send a control voltage into the analogue input

 A fixed voltage will select a single pattern and varying voltage (e.g. an envelope or LFO) will smoothly cycle through patterns.

+# Grids Patterns

+The 25 different patterns from the Mutable Instruments Grids module were exported from the Grids code and added to the Consequencer.

+Access the Grids patterns by holding button 2 for 3-5 seconds and releasing.
+When Grids mode is enabled, a period '.' is visible before the pattern number on the bottom right of the screen

+Two different versions of each Grids pattern have been created.
+The first version (even numbers, including 0) are the equivalent of having all three Grids density knobs at 50%.
+The second version (odd numbers) are the equivalent of having all three Grids density knobs at 70%.
+An example is below:

+- Pattern 0: Grids pattern 1, density: 50%
+- Pattern 1: Grids pattern 1, density: 70%
+- Pattern 2: Grids pattern 2, density: 50%
+- Pattern 3: Grids pattern 2, density: 70%

+# Screen saver

+To improve performance a little, a screen saver mode has been added which turns the screen off if the module has not been interacted with in 10 seconds.
+The screen saver is turned off as soon as an interaction occurs.
+Example interactions are knob movement and button presses.

 # Advanced usage